-Internal Audit derives its authority from the Integration Joint Board, the Accountable Officer and Audit Committee.
+Internal Audit derives its authority from the Integration Joint Board, the Accountable Officer and Audit and Risk Committee.
 These authorities are established in Standing Orders and Standing Financial Instructions adopted by the Board.

-The Chief Internal Auditor (CIA) leads the internal audit activity and assigns a named contact to NHS Tayside.
+The Chief Internal Auditor (CIA) leads the internal audit activity and assigns a named contact to each client.
 For line management (e.g. individual performance) and professional quality purposes (e.g. compliance with the Public Sector Internal Audit Standards), the Regional Audit Managers report to the Chief Internal Auditor.
 A joint working protocol has been agreed between the Local Authority and NHS Internal audit services to ensure work is performed to the required standards.

-The Chief Internal Auditor reports on a functional basis to the Accountable Officer and to the Audit Committee on behalf of the Board.
-Accordingly the Chief Internal Auditor has a direct right of access to the Accountable Officer, the Chair of the Audit Committee and the Chair of the IJB if deemed necessary.
+The Chief Internal Auditor reports on a functional basis to the Accountable Officer and to the Audit and Risk Committee on behalf of the Board.
+Accordingly the Chief Internal Auditor has a direct right of access to the Accountable Officer, the Chair of the Audit and Risk Committee and the Chair of the IJB if deemed necessary.

-The Audit Committee approves all Internal Audit plans and may review any aspect of its work.

-The Audit Committee Chair and members have a right to private meetings with the Chief Internal Auditor and vice versa if issues cannot be addressed through Audit Committee meetings.
+The Audit and Risk Committee approves all Internal Audit plans and may review any aspect of its work.
+The Audit and Risk Committee provides for the opportunity for private meetings with the Chief Internal Auditor.
+The Audit and Risk Committee Chair and members have a right to have private meetings with the Chief Internal Auditor and vice versa if issues cannot be addressed through Audit and Risk Committee meetings.